garystafford/token-models-reasoning-cost-demo-public/README.md

 This project compares reasoning-token usage, latency, and estimated on-demand cost across Anthropic Claude and OpenAI GPT models on Amazon Bedrock Mantle.
 Both benchmark scripts use the same six scenarios from `reasoning_benchmark_prompts.json`.

 Each request is billable.
 Review the model lists and pricing dictionaries in the scripts before running a full benchmark.
-The on-demand cost is estimated to be a minimum $25-$30.
+The on-demand cost is estimated to be a minimum $5-$10/complete run.

 ## Prerequisites